OgataiKhan/vue-boolzapp/README.md

 - Adding a new message automatically scrolls to the bottom of the conversation.
 This will not happen for received messages.

-- A welcome screen will be displayed on on page load or after eliminating a contact.
+- A welcome screen will be displayed on page load or after deleting a contact.

 ![Welcome](screenshots/welcome.png)

-- A splascheern will be displayed for 1 second on page load.
+- A splashscreen will be displayed for 1 second on page load.

 ![Splashscreen](screenshots/splashscreen.png)